-In 2012, moved to Civil Service Learning to set up the Operational Delivery Profession.
-Working directly to Ruth Owen, developing the professional skills and, standards for the 280k front-line staff across government – this included a full CPD offer and a suite of qualifications in operational delivery.
-I am particularly proud of the new ODP Apprenticeship Scheme and recruiting in 200 apprentices to become the Surge and Rapid Response Team - the first cross-government team who work across boundaries to respond to departmental work peaks and crises across government
+In 2012, Fiona moved to Civil Service Learning to set up the operational delivery profession.
+Working directly to Ruth Owen, developing the professional skills and, standards for the 280,000 frontline staff across government – this included a full CPD offer and a suite of qualifications in operational delivery.
+She is particularly proud of the ODP Apprenticeship Scheme and recruiting 200 apprentices to become the Surge and Rapid Response Team – the first cross-government team that works across boundaries to respond to departmental work peaks and crises across government.